SherG/perpetual-elm/exampleSite/content/services/sloc.md

 This is because those other inquiries will be added to your credit report which may make it harder to get an SLOC approved.

-## What is the maximum amount available via a SLOC?

-With good credit it's possible to obtain up to $300,000 if the merchant uses 2 additional guarantors.
-Those additional cosigners will need excellent credit, no exceptions.

 ## Combination funding

-If you want more than $100k and don't want to use additional guarantors, we may be able to structure a deal for you that provides you with funding from more than one source.
+We can structure deals for you that provide funding from more than one source.

 For example, a business owner may opt for $300k via a low-interest [SBA loan](/services/sba-loan/) and cover immediate funding needs with a 24-hour [merchant cash advance](/services/merchant-cash-advance/), SLOC, or [invoice factoring](/services/invoice-factoring/).